greg0ire/dockerony/README.md

 5. Running `docker-compose up`

 Step 1 through 3 will only be needed once in the life of their machine.
-Step 3. and 4. can become facultative if you have an image registry.
+Step 3. and 4. can become optional if you have an image registry.
 This would leave only… step 5.
 That's right, just one command.

 For the moment there is :